DEFRA/ffc-demo-user-service/README.md

 ## Testing a pull request

-A PR can be tested by reconfiguring the mine-gateway service to use the URL of the PR rather than the current release in the development cluster.
+A PR can be tested by reconfiguring the user service to use the URL of the PR rather than the current release in the development cluster.
 Create a `patch.yaml` file containing the desired URL:

 ```
 apiVersion: extensions/v1beta1